 Before the new center officially opened last April, MTSU’s mainstream media platforms resided in separate corners of the campus, working alone to research and develop their print, television and radio productions.
 Here, these media platforms converge and collaborate, giving students the opportunity to forge relationships with organizations and like-minded individuals, as well as be exposed to the technology and operation of specific fields, which is essential in preparation for the professional world.

 “This center is being used to drive our curriculum,” said Roy Moore, who was dean of the College of Mass Communication when the CIM opened.
 “What it’s becoming very much reflects what’s beginning in the professional world.”

 Stephan Foust, the center’s director, began contemplating the idea of the center two years ago.
 The hope was to create a space where students could be properly trained and educated in the world of media.
 “We think it is the cutting-edge, functional answer to those questions we were asking several years ago,” Foust said.
 “We want this new culture that we’re creating … to continue to grow, so that the idea of convergence simply becomes the way we do business.”

 Since the opening of the center, student media has experienced an upsurge in involvement.
 Foust has further hopes that the center will inspire partnerships between other departments of MTSU, just as it has inspired those in the building.
 “For a first semester open in business, we’re really pleased,” he said.

 As the center continues to develop and expand, the work produced within will undoubtedly be as reflective of the changing media frontier as its glass doors are to the outside.

-Written by Noel S. Heath, a junior PR major.
-Noel is associate editor of Mass Comments and vice president of fundraising for MTSU’s chapter of the Public Relations Student Society of America.
-She wrote this story while a student in Sharon Fitzgerald’s media writing class.
+Written by Noel S. Heath, a PR major, while a student in Sharon Fitzgerald’s media writing class.